Get Involved: Advocate

-Make your voice heard in Olympia: The 2019 legislative session begins on January 14.
+Make your voice heard in Olympia: The 2019 legislative session runs until April 28.
 You can visit your legislators in their offices during the week by appointment.
 Many state legislators host town hall meetings and informal chats in their home districts on weekends, too - your local newspaper will often publicize this information.
 During the interim - when the Legislature is not in session - your lawmakers are usually "at home" in their districts.

 To contact your state senator or representatives about an issue you care about, use this list to find their email addresses.
 If you don't know who represents you in Olympia, use this handy map on the Washington legislature's website to find out.